FK Njegoš Lovćenac: Crest and colours

 The club initially wore a red star (petokraka) on an all white kit during the early Socialist era.
 Use of the star dissipated over time though the club retained its white kit, with alternating shorts colour's.
 The team also wore a kit based on the traditional tricolour flags of both SR Serbia and SR Montenegro at the time.
 During the 90s Njegoš began adopting a primarily all red outfit and a mainly white away kit which it still retains.
 Since the late 2000s the team image has been inspired by the Montenegro national football team.

 The crest of Njegoš is a bronze edged shield.
 The upper portion features the club name ФК ЊЕГОШ (English; FK NJEGOŠ) in bronze Serbian Cyrillic on a white background.
 The interior of the emblem is crimson in which there is a stylised depiction of the Mausoleum of Njegoš on Mount Lovćen in bronze, whilst ЛОВЋЕНАЦ (English; LOVĆENAC) is written in bronze letters above the mausoleum.

 Stadium

 Stadion "FK Njegoš" is the club's home ground.
 It is located in north-western Lovćenac on the corner of Blažo Orlandić and Đuro Đaković St. The humble facility features a 582 capacity western terrace, club rooms, and unique cliff side topography.

 Supporters and rivalries

 Njegoš derives support from the village of Lovćenac, and the broader Montenegrin community in the Bačka region.
 Traditional rivals include teams from surrounding villages such as FK Egység (Mali Iđoš) and FK Jadran (Feketić).
-Other club rivalries include OFK Vrbas, FK Crvenka, FK Srbobran and TSC Bačka Topola.
+Other club rivalries include FK Vrbas, FK Crvenka, FK Srbobran and FK TSC.
 Since 2018 Njegoš, alongside neighbouring club FK Jadran have been in official partnership with Serbian SuperLiga club FK Spartak Subotica.